-However, this is one area that companies should never try to reduce the vendors hours unnecessarily.
+However, this is one area that companies should never try to reduce the vendors' hours unnecessarily.
 In many cases, a company should budget a services contingency budget – especially if there are complex integrations or modifications.
-Company’s cannot neglect the travel costs for vendors through each phase of the install, which could be 10-12% of the services cost.
+Companies cannot neglect the travel costs for vendors through each phase of the install, which could be 10-12% of the cost of the services.

 If you are unaware at the time of budgeting whether there will be a need for modifications, you should plan some contingency dollars.
-A fair number to set aside is ~15-25% of the base software license costs.
-If not needed, these budget dollars provide flexibility for allocation to other areas that may have been under budgeted.
+A fair number to set aside is around 15-25% of the base software license costs.
+If not needed, these budget dollars provide flexibility for allocation to other areas that may have been under-budgeted.